 Sophion amplifiers are designed for Rs and clip detection

-The series resistance has several effects when performing whole cell recordings.
-Firstly the time constant at which one can perform the compensation, can be limiting how good and how fast the compensation is.
+The series resistance has several effects when performing whole-cell recordings.
+Firstly the time constant at which one can perform the compensation can be limiting how good and how fast the compensation is.
 Will you record the true nature of your ion channel target, or are you being limiting by the amplifier setting or limited by your amplifiers capability?
-If a fast channel e.g. sodium channel, is being recorded the amplifier needs to be equally fast.
+If a fast channel e.g. sodium channel is being recorded the amplifier needs to be equally fast.

-Increases data throughput, maintaining high quality recordings
+Increases data throughput, maintaining high-quality recordings

-The electronic of the amplifier have a speed of a few µs so this might not be the limiting factor, but the RS circuit loop of the amplifier might be significant slower > 50 µs.
+The electronic of the amplifier has a speed of a few µs so this might not be the limiting factor, but the RS circuit loop of the amplifier might be significant slower > 50 µs.
 The Sophion amplifier utilizes a patented technique invented by Adam Sherman (US Pat.
 6163719, US6700427B1) characterized by its unique algorithm.
 In addition, it is equipped with automatic clip detection allowing Rs to be temporarily turned off and thus avoid loss of cells due to fatal oscillations.
 The Rs compensation is re-enabled in the following sweeps and clipped sweeps can automatically be removed in the analysis process.
-Automatic clip detection thereby increases the data throughput, while maintaining high quality recordings.
+Automatic clip detection thereby increases the data throughput, while maintaining high-quality recordings.

 Regular and Fast Series Resistance Compensation

 Sophion QPatch amplifiers are equipped with two different series resistance compensations algorithms, regular and fast series resistance compensation.
 Sophion Qube amplifiers are equipped with fast series resistance compensation.
 Regular series resistance compensation is able to compensate for series resistance as well as simultaneously compensating for cell capacitance.
-This however has a down side, namely that the speed of the R S compensation time constant is limited to 400 µs and slower.
+This, however, has a downside, namely that the speed of the R S compensation time constant is limited to 400 µs and slower.
 Fast series resistance compensation is able to compensate for series resistance a lot faster (in theory down to a time constant of 2 µs), but with the cost of cell capacitance compensation.
 It should be noted that leak compensation will remove any cell capacitance which would otherwise interfere with the ion channel measurements.

-The cell membrane constitute a capacitor and the time constant for charging a capacitor is given by multiplying the series resistance with the cell capacitance.
+The cell membrane constitutes a capacitor and the time constant for charging a capacitor is given by multiplying the series resistance with the cell capacitance.
 In case of a 10 MΩ series resistance and 15 pF cell, the time constant is thus 150 µs.
 Using the rule of thumb that one needs 6-7 time constants to reach equilibrium this becomes far too slow to compete with the kinetics of the sodium channel.
-On the other hand, if charging with a time constant much faster there is risk of oscillations in the current response.
+On the other hand, if charging with a time constant much faster there is a risk of oscillations in the current response.
 To prevent these oscillations the fraction of compensation must be lowered to e.g. 80% compensation.
 Another dimension of series resistance is that the voltage error due to Rs increases with current.
-In case of a series resistance of 10 MΩ and a current of 3 nA, it will give rise to a voltage clamp error of 30 mV (Sakmann, Bert and Neher, Erwin, Single channel recording, 2 nd ed.
+In case of a series resistance of 10 MΩ and a current of 3 nA, it will give rise to a voltage clamp error of 30 mV (Sakmann, Bert and Neher, Erwin, single-channel recording, 2 nd ed.
 New York, 1995).
-The Sophion RS compensation is designed to be able to handle voltage errors in the range up to 100 mV (10 nA current with a RS of 10 MΩ)
+The Sophion RS compensation is designed to be able to handle voltage errors in the range up to 100 mV (10 nA current with an RS of 10 MΩ)